 Mina Hernandez Garcia is a former English as a Second/Foreign Language teacher and a mentor to novice and developing teachers working in high-needs New York City public schools.
 She is currently pursuing a Ph.D. in Educational Studies at the University of Michigan.
 She earned her M.S. in TESOL from the City College of New York and her B.A. in English Language and Literature from the University of Belgrade, Serbia.

-Aileen Kennison provides staff support to Read.Inquire.Write.
-She joined the University of Michigan School of Education in 2012 as the project manager of the Developing Teaching Expertise at Mathematics (Dev-TE@M) project.
-She currently manages the Organizing to Learn Practice (O2LP) project and specializes the logistics of data collection.
-From 2003-2012, Aileen worked as a school administrator and a teacher in California.
-She has a M.S. in educational administration and a B.A. in history from the University of Wisconsin – Madison.
-In her free time, she enjoys antique shopping, gardening, and spending time with her husband and three kids.
+Aileen Kennison provides staff support to the TRIPSS project.
+She joined the University of Michigan School of Education in 2012 as a project manager for research projects.
+In addition to supporting TRIPSS, Aileen also currently manages three National Science Foundation grants and works with undergraduate students as a field instructor and lecturer in the Elementary Teacher Education program.
+From 2003-2012, Aileen worked as a school administrator and a high school history teacher in California.
+She has an MS in educational administration and a BA in history from the University of Wisconsin – Madison.
+In her free time, she enjoys traveling, antique shopping, and spending time with her husband and three kids.

 Sida Sun is a first-year PhD student at the U of M, and she supports Read.Inquire.Write. as a research assistant.
 She earned her M.A. in Educational Studies from the University of Michigan, and her B.A. in Korean Language and Literature from Beijing Language and Culture University.
 Prior to coming to the U.S in 2016, she also taught TOEFL, SAT, and ACT writing in Beijing.
 She’s eclectic with music, movies, and books.
 Recent obsessions include Debussy, Ravel, and orcas.